Carnival in Belgium is steeped in history and folklore, with several celebrations dating more than 500 years, such as the Binche Carnival.

 L–R: Haguète, Long-Né, and Sâvadje Cayèt.

-Sâvadje Cayèt: wear costumes of colourful shingles, rattling along the streets and affectionately hitting spectators’ heads with a foam rubber club.
+Sâvadje Cayèt: wear costumes of colorful shingles, rattling along the streets and affectionately hitting spectators’ heads with a foam rubber club.